student-bhupalsharnagat/age-culculator-using-html-css-js-/README.md

 ﻿# age-culculator-using-html-css-js-

- A mobile responsive sample of Tic Toc Toe Game using HTML, CSS, JavaScript
+ A mobile responsive sample of Age Culculator using HTML, CSS, JavaScript

  HOME SCREEN-